sfarrens/presentations/_posts/0000-01-07-documentation.md

 --

-> The API (Application Programming Interface) documention explains how to use the various components that make up your code (i.e. functions, classes, or other objects).
+> The API (Application Programming Interface) documention explains how to use the various components that make up your code (i.e. functions, classes, and other objects).
 This is extremely useful for other developers, but also for users if your code acts as a library (like e.g. [Numpy](https://numpy.org/)).

 --